 - Two letters of reference from professors, instructors, employers, or others who can speak to your motivation for and potential to succeed in a biomedical career (sent by the referee to PBJ@jax.org).

-APPLICATION SYSTEM WILL BE AVAILABLE IN JANUARY 2019
+APPLICATION WILL BE AVAILABLE by February 1, 2019

 If you have questions about the Post-Baccalaureate at JAX, the application process, or want to learn more, contact us at PBJ@jax.org.